derhuerst/svg-patterns/readme.md

 ### Getting Started

-You can either load the style via `require('svg-patterns/p/style')` or via `require('svg-patterns').style`.
-With the latter, the bundle will be smaller.
+If you load a style via `require('svg-patterns/p/style')`, the bundle will be smaller.
+But you can also load it via `require('svg-patterns').style`.

 ```js
 const lines = require('svg-patterns/p/lines')